-Database software company MongoDB (MDB) reported results ahead of analyst expectations in the Q3 FY2023 quarter, with revenue up 47% year on year to $333.6 million.
-The company expects that next quarter's revenue would be around $335.5 million, which is the midpoint of the guidance range.
-That was above analyst expectations.
-MongoDB made a GAAP loss of $84.8 million, down on its loss of $81.2 million, in the same quarter last year.
+Database software company MongoDB (MDB) announced better-than-expected results in the Q4 FY2023 quarter, with revenue up 35.6% year on year to $361.3 million.
+However, guidance for the next quarter was less impressive, coming in at $346 million at the midpoint, being 1.87% below analyst estimates.
+MongoDB made a GAAP loss of $64.4 million, improving on its loss of $84.4 million, in the same quarter last year.

-- Free cash flow was negative $8.43 million, compared to negative free cash flow of $48.5 million in previous quarter
+- Free cash flow of $23.8 million, up from negative free cash flow of $8.43 million in previous quarter

 Started in 2007 by the team behind Google’s ad platform DoubleClick, MongoDB offers database-as-a-service that helps companies store large volumes of semi-structured data.

 The standard relational databases function like Excel on steroids, they store data in rows and columns across different tables.
 This works well if you need to store a lot of data that has a similar structure, but it can create potential inefficiencies if the structure of the data you are storing varies a lot.
 MongoDB instead stores data in records called documents, which, similarly to a patient’s documents in a doctor’s office, have all the data for one entity in one folder, even though what is in the folder can vary a lot between entities.